Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 "I mean, when he said social distancing, everyone like started to laugh because we were sitting in a dining room and obviously we couldn't be six feet away from everyone," she said.

-In a news conference at the White House that afternoon, Pence said that 46 people had been tested from among the more than 3,500 people on board.
+In a news conference at the White House that afternoon, Pence said 46 people had been tested from among the more than 3500 people on board.
 Among them, 21 had tested positive, 19 of them crew members.

 Passengers learned there were confirmed coronavirus cases on board at the same time the public did.
 Smith came back on the loudspeaker.

-"We apologize, but we were not given advance notice of this announcement by the U.S. federal government," the captain said.
+"We apologise, but we were not given advance notice of this announcement by the US federal government," the captain said.
 "It would have been our preference to be the first to make this news available to you."

 "When all control over your personal life is taken from you and you're not even told what's going to happen to you or why or anything, the stress level is incalculable," she added.